WaifuForever/Github-Commit-Patterns/README.md

 ## Conventions
-  Always use Present-continuous
+  Always use Present, ask "what does this commit do?" then read the answer: "update: product findone() middleware"
   ```
-  git commit -m "update: using cors":
+  git commit -m "update: use cors":
   ```

   ```
-  git commit -m "update: sending manga status back to the client"
+  git commit -m "update: send manga status back to the client"
   ```

   Using text inside commit: